RoboSense-LiDAR/rs_driver/doc/howto/18_about_point_layout.md

 ## 18.5 Coordinate of points

-`rs_driver`comply with the right-handed coordinate system, because RoboSense LiDAR first apply on ROS, and ROS follows it.
+`rs_driver`comply with the right-handed coordinate system.

 To change this, change mapping relationship of (x, y, z) as below.